comodojo/httprequest/README.md

 Library usage is trivial: first create an instance of Httprequest specifing remote host address, then use `get` or `send` method to start request.
 It's important to wrap code in a try/catch block to handle exceptions (if any).

-Constructor accept two parameters: remote host address (required) and a boolean value (optional) that, if false, will force lib to use streams instead of curl.
+Constructor accepts two parameters: remote host address (required) and a boolean value (optional) that, if false, will force lib to use streams instead of curl.

 - Using get: